Topics Map > Campus Services > My UW-Madison

 Your NetID may only be changed after your name change is completed.
 You can confirm your name has been changed in the UW Directory.

 Note: If you are looking to change your Office 365 email address to reflect a legal name change, this can be done regardless of whether or not you change your NetID.
-For more information, see Office 365 - Reserve or change your email@example.com address.
+For more information, see Office 365 - Activate or change your email@example.com address.